 Subacute sclerosing panencephalitis

-A 9 year old male child presenting with imbalance and motor complaints since last 3 years.
-Patient was apparently alright till about 6 years of age.
+Presenting with imbalance and motor complaints for the last 3 years.
+The patient was apparently well until about 6 years of age.
 On enquiry, there is a history of measles at 3 years of age.

 Loading Stack -